 - members-only exhibition tours with curators

-- invitations to private events with contemporary artists who work with glass and visits to artists’ studios and private or museum collections of glass objects
+- invitations to private events with contemporary artists, architects, and scientists who work with glass and visits to artists’ studios and private or museum collections of glass objects

 - invitation to the annual Ennion Society dinner at the Museum